-• Output queue size: the internal buffer size defining the maximum number of requests that can be accumulated by the API until they are sent to the SM (the default is 1024).

-Operation timeout: a hint regarding the desired timeout (in milliseconds) on a non-responding PRPC protocol connection (the default is 45 seconds).
+- Output queue size-the internal buffer size defining the maximum number of requests that can be accumulated by the API until they are sent to the SM.
+The default is 1024. - Operation timeout-the desired timeout (in milliseconds) on a non-responding PRPC protocol connection.
+The default is 45 seconds.